Philadelphia State Hospital (Byberry)

 By the 1960s, Philadelphia State Hospital consisted of over 50 buildings, 7,000 patients and 800 staff members, along with a deep financial annual cost.
 In the 1970s, the large staff buildings began to empty out as the workers would much rather commute than live on the grounds.
 De-institutionalization soon took its hold on this hospital, and most of it was evacuated throughout the 1980s.
 Horrid living conditions were publicized after a thorough investigation once again, including inadequate treatment, mismanagement, and patient abuse such as sexual exploitation and starvation.
 The hospital was ordered to close, and it's last patients left in June of 1990.

 Shortly after closing, Byberry was stripped from top to bottom, by looters and salvagers looking for free copper that could fetch a good price elsewhere.
 It was slated for demolition in 1991, but deconstruction was halted when large amounts of asbestos were found inside.
 At an estimated $16 million asbestos removal price tag (without demolition), the buildings have been left to rot away since.
 With lax private security patrolling acres and acres of land, and a multitude of horror stories surrounding this place, Byberry became a popular hangout for many people.
-Almost everything that could be broken is smashed to bits, anything flammable is now ashes, and graffiti is painted over so many miles of yellow tile that it doesn't resemble much of an asylum anymore.
+Almost everything that could be broken is smashed to bits, anything flammable is now ashes, and graffiti is painted over so many miles of yellow tile that it doesn't resemble much of a hospital anymore.
 Luckily, this fireproof tile prevents most of the fires from spreading out of control and razing the entire complex to the ground.
-Guys wandering around with chainsaws, kids shooting flare guns at security from the roofs, and massive BBQs and parties featuring DJs are just a few of the crazy stories you'll hear from "The 'Berry".
+Guys wandering around with chainsaws, kids shooting flare guns at security from the roofs, massive BBQs, and parties featuring DJs are just a few of the crazy stories you'll hear from "The 'Berry".

 Much of the history here was based on information posted on Goddog's site and used with his permission : http://theduke81.tripod.com/